LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 # verifiable_learning_for_robust_tree_ensembles

-In this file you can find instructions about how to use the tools described in the paper and how to reproduce the experimental results.
+This repository contains the implementation of LSE e CARVE proposed by Calzavara et. al. in their research paper titled [Verifiable Learning for Robust Tree Ensembles](https://arxiv.org/abs/2305.03626).
+This repository also contains the code and the scripts to reproduce the experiments described in the paper.

 ## System configuration